 Slap ‘em on the grill over medium heat, flipping with tongs often, for 8-10 minutes, or until an internal temperature of 165 degrees.
 Serve with your favorite dipping sauce, ketchup, barbecue sauce or ranch for dippers.

 For the grownups, try something a little more flavorful by using a marinade.
 Citrus works well.
 Combine one part orange juice and one part olive oil (1:1 ration here, people) with a splash of lime, some minced garlic, cumin, salt, pepper and fresh chopped cilantro.

 Voila!
-You’ve got a tasty, healthy addition to your Super Bowl snack lineup.
+You’ve got a tasty, healthy addition to your Super Bowl (or any party) snack lineup.